The Scottish National Road Rally

 In addition to finisher certificates, there are trophies available for various achievements including outstanding lady finisher.
-This year the event took place over the weekend of September 8-9.
+Please check online for the dates for this years events.

 Details of the event are below and application details can be obtained from Colin Pate whose contact details are listed on in Rider under Region 1.

 For over 15 years the National Rally of Scotland has been challenging motorcyclists to get on their bikes and tour Scotland.
 If ever you need a reason, the rally is designed to get real bikers riding on some of the best roads in the country, experiencing firsthand the beauty of the landscape, whilst taking part in a challenge of endurance and temperament.

 The Rally consists of a choice of six challenges, four of which take place over the 2nd weekend in September, starting on Saturday morning and finishing at a specified Final Control by midday Sunday, with the other two ‘Touring Challenges taking place over the preceding month.
 The object of the rally is to call at a number of designated ‘Receipt Points’ – building up the minimum number of miles for the awards entered, and return with proof of this travel e.g. a receipt showing time and date of visit at each point.
 Ride solo, with a pillion, or as part of a team of three bikes.
 Enter one challenge or more challenge yourself!